 Common Problems And Solutions For Growing Spider Plants

-Unlike other spiders which makes a web to catch other insects, these tiny spider mites use spider webs to protect themselves from other insects.
-It feeds on soft tissues of the spider plant which turn the spider leaves to yellow and then dry.
+Unlike other spiders which make a web to catch other insects, these tiny spider mites use spider webs to protect themselves from other insects.
+It feeds on soft tissues of the spider plant which turn the spider leaves yellow and then dry.

 Mealybugs are small but very agile white color insects.
 If you do find it and disturb it, then it jumps off to a different plant.
-Mealybugs feed on plants by inserting their long sucking tongue into plants and then draw sap out of the tissue.
+Mealybugs feed on plants by inserting their long sucking tongue into plants and then drawing the sap out of the tissue.

-When these are in low number, it does not do much damage.
+When these are in low numbers, it does not do much damage.
 But at a large number, it can dry out the spider plants in a couple of days.
-Mealybugs leave honeydew like sticky substance on leaves after feeding.
+Mealybugs leave honeydew sticky substances on leaves after feeding.

 It causes the growth of molds and fungus to the spider leaves which kills the spider plant.
 To control mealybugs, keep an eye for the infestation.
-These are the soft white color cotton like bugs and may be hard to see from a distance.
+These are soft white color cotton-like bugs and may be hard to see from a distance.

 So, observe your spider plants carefully once in a while for mealybug infestation.
 If you find a colony of mealybugs then either prune the leave or rub alcohol on mealybugs with Q-tip.

-Reduce the watering or fertilization of spider plant.
-As plants with high nitrogen and moisture induced softness cause mealybugs to overgrow.
+Reduce the watering or fertilization of spider plants.
+As plants with high nitrogen and moisture-induced softness cause mealybugs to overgrow.
 Once you get rid of mealybugs, wash spider plants foliage with leaf shine to prevent it from future infestation.

 Spider Plant Diseases